nlnzcollservices/podcast-collector/README.md

 ```
 ## Collaboration and integration

-There is also possible to attach other scripts to the existing pipline.
+It is also possible to attach other scripts to the existing pipline.
-It could be useful for backlogs or for those podcasts which do not have rss feed.
+It could be useful for backlogs or for those podcasts which do not have rss feeds.
-For this purpose should be written anoter python website harvester which should compulsory done the next actions:
+For this purpose should be written anoter python website harvester which should do the next actions:
 - manages to download files to existing "files" folder structure;
 - populates existing __podcsat.db__ (use  DbHandler.table_creator(talbe_name, {table_data}) method) in database_handler.py);
 - inserts rows to the existing google spreadsheet.
 See example from __podcasts0_harvester.py__ bellow.